 Knife Club are a DIY punk supergroup featuring members of Haest, Nosebleed, Faintest Idea, Casual Nausea, Revenge Of The Psychotronic Man, Mousebrass and Matilda’s Scoundrels.
 The band spent months building up hype, hiding their identities and pushing the #whoareknifeclub? hashtag.
 Then Covid19 happened and all their gigs got cancelled.
 Maybe #sociallydistancedsongwritingandbandpractisesbeforeitwascool is a better hashtag?

-Knife Club were booked to play several festivals and a series of club gigs in the UK and in Denmark.
+Knife Club were booked to play several festivals and a series of club gigs in the UK and in Denmark in Spring/Summer 2020.
 They were raring to go and famously stated “not even a global pandemic can stop us now”.

 “It is more than a bit special… a rip roaring ride of amazing stuff… seriously amazing lyrics… watch out for this band, they are gonna storm the DIY punk scene once lockdown is over”.
 Issue Zine

 “A masterclass in marketing… they implore us to ‘get involved and play a part”; the type of inclusive gang mentality that will make you want to sign up to be a card-carrying member of Knife Club – you’ll need your own ‘shit tattoo’ though.”
 5/5 The Punk site

 “This album is a love letter to a community written by those that know it best.”
 Tonko Jeff

 “Knife Club have just released one of the best albums of the year.”
 Just Some Punk Songs